 Every Java virtual machine has a class-file verifier, which ensures that loaded class files have a proper internal structure.
 If the class-file verifier discovers a problem with a class file, it throws an exception.
 Because a class file is just a sequence of binary data, a virtual machine can't know whether a particular class file was generated by a well-meaning Java compiler or by shady crackers bent on compromising the integrity of the virtual machine.
 As a consequence, all JVM implementations have a class-file verifier that can be invoked on untrusted classes, to make sure the classes are safe to use.

 One of the security goals that the class-file verifier helps achieve is program robustness.
 If a buggy compiler or savvy cracker generated a class file that contained a method whose bytecodes included an instruction to jump beyond the end of the method, that method could, if it were invoked, cause the virtual machine to crash.
 Thus, for the sake of robustness, it is important that the virtual machine verify the integrity of the bytecodes it imports.

-their virtual machines will perform these checks, many
+when their virtual machines will perform these checks, many

-etc. -- cause a jump to another valid instruction in the
+etc. -- cause a jump to another valid instruction in the bytecode

 stream of the method.
-As a consequence, the virtual machine
+As a consequence, the virtual machine need

 instruction as it executes bytecodes.
 In most cases, checking all

 to guarantee robustness than checking each bytecode instruction

 A class-file verifier that performs its checking as early as possible most likely operates in two distinct phases.
 During phase one, which takes place just after a class is loaded, the class-file verifier checks the internal structure of the class file, including verifying the integrity of the bytecodes it contains.
 During phase two, which takes place as bytecodes are executed, the class-file verifier confirms the existence of symbolically referenced classes, fields, and methods.